Google Chromecast review

 - Unlocking phone to watch video

 Google Chromecast is a USB dongle that plugs into a TV’s HDMI port to give it ‘smart’ capabilities.
-Aimed squarely at Apple TV and the plethora of boxes from everyone from Roku to Sky, it allows you to play back Netflix and Youtube video using a phone, tablet or laptop as a remote - and you can even ‘cast’ web pages onto the big screen.
+Aimed squarely at Apple TV and the plethora of boxes from everyone from Roku to Sky, it allows you to play back Netflix, Youtube video and BBC iPlayer using a phone, tablet or laptop as a remote - and you can even ‘cast’ web pages onto the big screen.

 The obvious competitor is Apple TV, with its Airplay functionality.
 However, Apple’s box offers a lot more content, and access to more broadcasters - at the moment.